lostapplesauce/lostapplesauce/README.md

--  Hi, I’m Troy Turner
+-  Hi, I am Troy Turner
 -  Fumbling and stumbling down a dark hallway that is Full-Stack Web Development
--  Building things and making it happen
+-  Building things and making sure to not break them
 -  How to reach me troyturner444@gmail.com

 <!---